The Stig: Other Stigs

-The Australian, French, Korean, Russian, Chinese and U.S. adaptions of Top Gear also feature their own versions of The Stig.
+The Australian, French, Finnish, Korean, Russian, Chinese and U.S. adaptions of Top Gear also feature their own versions of The Stig.
 The Top Gear Australia Stig was wheeled on screen, upside down in a delivery crate for the UK-Australian "Top Gear Ashes" episode.
 Additionally, when Top Gear Australia visited New Zealand (in series 3 episode 2), they introduced their Stig's Kiwi cousin, "The Stug" (referencing New Zealand English's centralised short-"i" sound).
-When Top Gear U.S. drove a modified off-road racer through Colorado against a kayak, they introduced "Backwoods Stig," who wears a white racing overall with torn off sleeves.
-The Stig was rarely used in the US version as presenter Tanner Foust is himself a professional racing driver, but was portrayed by Paul F Gerrard.
+When Top Gear U.S. drove a modified off-road racer through Colorado against a kayak, they introduced "Backwoods Stig", who wears a white racing overall with torn off sleeves.
+The Stig was rarely used in the US version as presenter Tanner Foust is himself a professional racing driver, but was portrayed by Paul F. Gerrard.
 The Korean version of the Stig is reportedly portrayed by Bil Li-ship.

 In the DVD Top Gear: The Worst Car in the History of the World, the Stig's Yorkshire cousin, nicknamed "T'Stig" (a reference to the Yorkshire accent), was featured.
 Alongside his trademark racing outfit, he had a flat cap on his helmet and two whippets by his feet.
 He was involved in driving a BMW around a Gymkhana course to show how it is done for when James and Jeremy attempt to do so with two of the worst American cars.
-He was also prompted to drive a Peugeot 308 - one of the cars that was the candidate for the title, but he fled.
+He was also prompted to drive a Peugeot 308 – one of the cars that was the candidate for the title, but he fled.